OpenHEC/SNN-simulator-on-PYNQcluster/NEST_PYNQ_Jupyter/readme.md

 ![image](https://github.com/OpenHEC/SNN-simulator-on-PYNQcluster/blob/master/NEST_PYNQ_Jupyter/image/15.png)

-The last step, open classify-images.ipynb, change corresponding file path, run this file.At the end of run, you can get the result.
+The last step, open classify-images.ipynb, change corresponding file path, run this file.
+At the end of run, you can get the result.
 At the same time, the corresponding file will be generated in log_final folder.

 ![image](https://github.com/OpenHEC/SNN-simulator-on-PYNQcluster/blob/master/NEST_PYNQ_Jupyter/image/17.png)